idcrook/idcrook.github.io/_posts/2016-10-30-Moving-Indoor-Weather-Logging-To-Phant.md

 ![Display of the time and temperature](/images/time_temp_update.jpg)

+The green square hollow prism with a pattern of holes in its top center is the BMP085 sensor, in a 3D-printed case.
+And the LED displays are residing in a bespoke case that was designed and printed by **me** -- one of my earliest forays into 3D Printing.

 # Updates

 The ["old" version](https://github.com/dpcrook/timetemp) (circa Spring 2013) that uploaded to xively.com used old Adafruit python libraries and a EEML XML-based data format.